MeMo: Attentional Momentum for Real-Time Audio-Visual Target Speaker Extraction Under Impaired Visual Conditions: Related work

 Due to the limited receptive fields of traditional models, they struggle to effectively leverage long-term memory components.
 To overcome this limitation, memory networks have been proposed \cite{Weston2014MemoryN,sukhbaatar2015end}, inspired by the storage mechanisms found in modern computers.
 These models are specifically designed to learn how to store, update, and retrieve new features within a memory component, enabling them to handle long-term dependencies and enhance performance.

-Wu et al. \cite{wu2018unsupervised} use a memory bank to store visual feature embeddings for all training samples, which eliminates the need to repeatedly compute representations.
+Wu et al. \cite{wu2018unsupervised} use a memory bank to store visual feature embeddings for all training samples, avoiding repeated computation of representation.
 By maintaining a global view of instance features, the memory bank enables efficient scaling to large datasets.
-In multi-modal tasks, memory banks have been employed to store audio-visual mapping relations, facilitating the retrieval of clean speech information using only visual modalities during the inference stage.
+In multi-modal tasks, memory banks store audio-visual mappings, enabling retrieval of clean speech from visual cues during inference.
 This method addresses the limitation of insufficient lip movement information in visual speech recognition \cite{CroMM-VSR,MT-LAM,Kim2021MultimodalityAB,yeo2024akvsr,Kim2022DistinguishingHU}, supports speech reconstruction from silent video \cite{hong2021speech,Kim2021MultimodalityAB}, and improves audio-visual speech recognition under noisy conditions \cite{hu-etal-2023-hearing}.
 Xu et al. \cite{Xu2018ModelingAA} modeled attention and memory mechanisms for auditory selection using a pre-trained memory bank with fixed slots, similar to the approach in \cite{CroMM-VSR}.
 Bellur et al. \cite{Bellur2023ExplicitmemoryMA} introduced a unified framework for speech and music source separation, utilizing the concept of temporal coherence to simulate selective auditory attention, gated by embeddings stored in memory.

 Incorporating memory banks into these frameworks helps bridge the gap between limited temporal information and the ability to maintain long-term focus on relevant auditory and visual cues, aligning with the attentional momentum mechanism observed in human cognition.